Sydney-Informatics-Hub/rna-seq-pt1-quarto/notebooks/4_nfcore-rnaseq.md

 <div class="keypoints">

 ### **Key points**
-- The nfcore-rnaseq pipeline can be run using a single command.
+- The nf-core/rnaseq pipeline can be run using a single command.
-- nfcore-rnaseq is portable across platforms using easy to use configuration files.
+- nf-core/rnaseq is portable across platforms using easy to use configuration files.
-- We will run the nfcore-rnaseq pipeline on training Nimbus Virtual machine (VM) instances.
+- We will run the nf-core/rnaseq pipeline on training Nimbus Virtual machine (VM) instances.
 </div>